Host/Hostess Interview Questions: Key Takeaways

 1. What motivates you to work as a Host/Hostess?

-- For employers: Understand the candidate’s interest and enthusiasm for the role.
+- For employers: Understand the candidate’s interest for the role.

-- For applicants: Share what excites you about guest service and hospitality.
+- For applicants: Share what excites you about guest service.

 Example answer: "I enjoy being the first point of contact for guests and creating a welcoming environment.
 I love contributing to a smooth dining experience for customers."